― Robert Michael Pyle, Sky Time in Gray’s River: Living for Keeps in a Forgotten Place

 Bills and bank statements

 What about bills?
 I go to the electric company each month and pay the bill.
-They tell me what is owed.
+They tell me what is owed when I arrive.
 It is the same with other utilities.
 Some utilities will accept automatic payments from a bank account but not all.

 Our bank provides online bank statements, available for only six months.
 Forget to download statements for seven months?
 Too bad, you are now missing a bank statement.